griffio/griffio.github.io/_posts/2016-07-11-Kotlin-Arrays.md

 ### [Kotlin Array](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-array/)

+In Kotlin Array<String> is still generated as Object[String]

-inline functions support reified type parameters
+inline functions support reified type parameters to avoid using reflection using class references

 > This function has a reified type parameter and thus can only be inlined at compilation time, not called directly.